devgomesai/Superior-Agent/README.md

 ### Direct Mode

-Run the application directly for interactive analysis:
+Run the application directly for interactive analysis from the command line (input query via stdin):

 ```bash
 python src/tests/main.py
 ```

 Follow the prompts to enter your stock analysis query.

+### Interactive Web Interface

+The application includes a web interface that can be accessed at `http://127.0.0.1:8000` when running in API mode.
+The web interface provides a user-friendly form to enter stock queries and view the analysis results in real-time.

 ## 📊 Multi-Agent Workflow